SmartDataAnalytics/BioKEEN/README.rst

 ==========================================
 BioKEEN (Biological KnowlEdge EmbeddiNgs) is a package for training and evaluating biological knowledge graph embeddings built on `PyKEEN <https://github.com/SmartDataAnalytics/PyKEEN>`_.
+Because we use PyKEEN as the underlying software package, implementations of 10 knowledge graph emebddings models are currently avaialble for BioKEEN.
+Furthermore, BioKEEN can be run in *training mode* in which users provide their own set of hyper-parameter values, or in *hyper-parameter optimization mode* to find suitable hyper-parameter values from set of user defined values.
+BioKEEN can also be run without having experience in programing by using its interactive command line interface that can be started with the command “biokeen” from a terminal.

 Tutorial
 --------